JimBer27/workit-privacypolicy/README.md

 **Privacy Policy**

-James Bergeron built the WORKIT app as a Freemium app.
+James Bergeron built the WorkIt app as a Freemium app.
 This SERVICE is provided by James Bergeron at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.